Critical Thinking

 Be a seeker of truth.

-When you are studying the Bible, you are on a mission - seeking insight and uncovering and understanding objective truth.
-Truth isn’t some relative true-for-me-but-not-for-you mishmash, but something real.
-Even if the insight undermines your cherished or long-held position (or that of your church).
+When you study the Bible, you are on a mission - seeking insight, uncovering, and understanding objective truth.
+Truth isn’t some relative true-for-me-but-not-for-you mishmash, but something real, even if the insight undermines your cherished or long-held position (or that of your church).

 Be bold and confident.